infiniflow/ragflow/docs/references/python_api_reference.md

 Instructions for the LLM to follow.
 A `Prompt` object contains the following attributes:

-- `similarity_threshold`: `float` RAGFlow uses a hybrid of weighted keyword similarity and vector cosine similarity during retrieval.
-This argument sets the threshold for similarities between the user query and chunks.
+- `similarity_threshold`: `float` RAGFlow employs either a combination of weighted keyword similarity and weighted vector cosine similarity, or a combination of weighted keyword similarity and weighted reranking score during retrieval.
 If a similarity score falls below this threshold, the corresponding chunk will be excluded from the results.
 The default value is `0.2`.
 - `keywords_similarity_weight`: `float` This argument sets the weight of keyword similarity in the hybrid similarity score with vector cosine similarity or reranking model similarity.
 By adjusting this weight, you can control the influence of keyword similarity in relation to other similarity measures.
 The default value is `0.7`.
 - `top_n`: `int` This argument specifies the number of top chunks with similarity scores above the `similarity_threshold` that are fed to the LLM.
 The LLM will *only* access these 'top N' chunks.
 The default value is `8`.
 - `variables`: `list[dict[]]` This argument lists the variables to use in the 'System' field of **Chat Configurations**.
 Note that: